Bonterms/Business-Associate-Agreement/BAA.md

 (c)	Breach of Unsecured PHI.

-(i) Business Associate will report to Customer any Breach of Unsecured PHI (“Breach Report”) of which it becomes aware without unreasonable delay, but no later than the Response Period following Business Associate becoming aware of the Breach of Unsecured PHI.
+(i) Business Associate will report to Customer any Breach of Unsecured PHI (“**Breach Report**”) of which it becomes aware without unreasonable delay, but no later than the Response Period following Business Associate becoming aware of the Breach of Unsecured PHI.

 (ii) Each Breach Report, to the extent possible, will include the identification of each Individual whose Unsecured PHI has been or is reasonably believed to have been Breached and other information regarding the Breach as reasonably requested by Customer.